imsaptarshi/url-shortener/README.md

 # url-shortener
-A basic URL Shortner works with postgresql in backend
+A basic URL Shortener works with postgresql in backend